What is Aphantasia?

 👋 Hi there, I’m Tom—founder of Aphantasia Network.

 In 2011, I stumbled upon a revelation that turned my world upside down: people can actually visualize images in their mind.
 Before this, I had no idea that when someone said "picture this," they were literally seeing images in their mind's eye.
 Now I share my thoughts to the largest newsletter of aphantasia enthusiasts in the world.
-If you're curious about aphantasia and how it shapes our thinking, join my newsletter.
+If you're curious about aphantasia and how it shapes our thinking, join our newsletter.
 It's free to sign-up.
-I send weekly insights, from ancient philosophy to new ways to think about our internal experience.
+We send weekly insights, from ancient philosophy to new ways to think about our internal experience.
 Join me on a journey that's as unique as each of our minds.

 "*" indicates required fields